Mohamed-Galdi/laravel-topics/4. Laravel on LEMP/Deploy Laravel App on LEMP Server.md

 🚨 **Note**: Ensure your `.env` file has the correct `QUEUE_CONNECTION` set (e.g., `QUEUE_CONNECTION=database` or `redis`)

-### **1️⃣0️⃣** Create an Nginx config file for the project
+### i.
+Create an Nginx config file for the project

 ```
 nano /etc/nginx/sites-available/myapp
 ```

-&emsp;&emsp; 💠 There is a starter Nginx configuration for Laravel projects in the official documentation, or you can copy the config of an existing project, but be careful not to include the SSH config part. <br>
+There is a starter Nginx configuration for Laravel projects in the official documentation, or you can copy the config of an existing project, but be careful not to include the SSL config part.

-&emsp;&emsp; 💠 This is a generale example:
+**This is a generale example:**

 ```
 server {